nishitsaha52/Weather-App/README.md

 - **Celsius/Fahrenheit:** Users can switch between Celsius and Fahrenheit units for temperature display, catering to global preferences.

 ### 4. Favourite Cities
-- **Quick Access:** Users can save frequently checked cities to a list of favorites and quickly retrieve weather data for them.
+- **Quick Access:** Users can save frequently checked cities to a list of favourites and quickly retrieve weather data for them.

 ### 5. Search History
 - **Recent Searches:** Keeps track of the last 10 searches, allowing users to revisit previous queries easily.